hashim222/p5-coding-library/README.md

   - #### **Logout**

-    - By clicking on the `Logout` link from the sidebar, a modal will display which will ask the user: `Are you sure you want to logout?` By clicking no, they will be taken back to the previous page they were in, and by clicking yes, they will be logged out.
+    - By clicking on the `Logout` link from the sidebar, a modal will display which will ask the user: `Are you sure you want to logout?` By clicking no, they will be taken back to the previous page they were in, and by clicking yes, they will logout from the app.

       ![logout modal](./src/assets/readme-images/logout-modal.png)